alexfeed1990/AutoTools/README.md

 ***This mod is a work-in-progress project of mine.
 I may never work on it again.
-Depends if I'm feeling up to it.***
+Depends if I'm feeling up to it.
+(The main functionality is finished)***

 # AutoTools
 This is a mod generally made for OneBlock (and since 1.16.4 is the latest version, you can put two-and-two together.)